decretist/Dissertation/Chapter2/chapter2.markdown

 [11] Andrew Kraebel, “Modes of Authorship and the Making of Medieval English Literature,” in *The Cambridge Handbook of Literary Authorship*, ed.
-Ingo Berensmeyer, Gert Buelens, and Marysa Demoor (Cambridge, United Kingdom ; Cambridge University Press, 2019), 98–114, 98.
+Ingo Berensmeyer, Gert Buelens, and Marysa Demoor (Cambridge, United Kingdom ; Cambridge University Press, 2019), 98.
 Aliquis scribit et sua et aliena, sed sua tanquam principalia, aliena tamquam annexa ad confirmationem; et talis debet dici *auctor*.
 Bonaventure, *Commentaria in Quatuor Libros Sententiarum Magistri Petri Lombardi*, vol. 1, Doctoris Seraphici S. Bonaventurae S. R. E. Episcopi Cardinalis Opera Omnia (Ad Claras Aquas (Quaracchi): Ex Typographia Collegii S.
-Bonaventurae, 1882), 14-15.
+Bonaventurae, 1882), 14–15.

 [12] (trans.
 PLE) Talis fuit Magister, qui sententias suas ponit et Patrum sententiis confirmat.
 Unde vere debet dici auctor huius libri.
-Bonaventure, *Commentaria in Quatuor Libros Sententiarum Magistri Petri Lombardi*, 14-15.
+Bonaventure, *Commentaria in Quatuor Libros Sententiarum Magistri Petri Lombardi*, 1:14–15.

-[13] Cf. (Atria A. Larson, *Master of Penance: Gratian and the Development of Penitential Thought and Law in the Twelfth Century*, Studies in Medieval and Early Modern Canon Law, volume 11 (Washington, D.C: The Catholic University of America Press, 2014), 12–13, n30) "My refusal to apply the standard label of 'canonical collection' to the *Decretum* is meant to make clear that I do not classify the rest of the *Decretum Gratiani* as a canonical collection in the exact way that the
+[13] Cf. Atria A. Larson, *Master of Penance: Gratian and the Development of Penitential Thought and Law in the Twelfth Century*, Studies in Medieval and Early Modern Canon Law, volume 11 (Washington, D.C: The Catholic University of America Press, 2014), 12–13, n30.
+"My refusal to apply the standard label of 'canonical collection' to the *Decretum* is meant to make clear that I do not classify the rest of the *Decretum Gratiani* as a canonical collection in the exact way that the